JoseChirivella14/new_server/postgres/postgres.md

 ```
 CREATEDB YouUser WITH OWNER YourUser;

-Thats it...
-You succesfully created an User, Database and gived permission to that User.
+That's it...
+You successfully created an User, Database and permissions to that User.